geog3540/gkundwa/README.md

-# This is a repository for my Geovisualization Portifolio.
+# This is a repository for my Geovisualization Portfolio.
 GEOG3540/gkundwa - Gabin Kundwa